kwhitley/itty-router/README.md

 Tiny, zero-dependency router with route param and query parsing - built for [Cloudflare Workers](https://developers.cloudflare.com/workers/), but works everywhere!

 # Major Announcement: v3.x is Live!
 Version 3 introduces itty as a TypeScript-first library.
-This version should break no existing JS users, but TS users may have to update their types, as shown below.
+This version should break no existing JS users, but TS users will likely need to [update their types](#typescript).
 Please [join the discussion on Discord](https://discord.gg/53vyrZAu9u) to assist in this rollout!
 In the meantime, thanks everyone for your patience!

-Here are the major changes in version 3, with `itty-router-extras` (certainly) and likely `itty-cors` to be added into core as upcoming minor releases.
+Here are the major changes in version 3, with `itty-router-extras` (certainly) and likely `itty-cors` to be added into core as upcoming minor releases:

-### Increase in bundle size (~250 bytes)
-This was sadly overdue (and hopefully can be golfed down a bit), but as a result addressed the following issues from v3.x:

 1 .
 Routes can now capture complex/unknown paths using the trailing `+` modifier.
 As a result, this is now possible:
   ```js
   router.handle('/get-file/:path+', ({ params }) => params)